Regional Expansion (1960 - 1979)

 - In 1964 Dairy Farm acquired the Wellcome grocery chain in Hong Kong and developed it into a leading supermarket chain.

-- A representative office was established in Australia in 1963 and in Jakarta in 1967.
+- A representative office was established in Australia in 1963.

 - JM & Co pioneered merchant banking in Hong Kong and the region in 1970 with the establishment of Jardine Fleming in joint venture with Robert Fleming.